insin/react-plain-editable/README.md

 It expects to be given a plain text value and will provide edited input back as plain text via its `onBlur` and `onChange` callbacks.

-Leading & trailing whitespance is trimmed in the returned text.
+Leading & trailing whitespance is trimmed in the returned text by default.
+This can be disabled by using the `noTrim` prop.

+Multi-line editing is enabled by default.
+You can restrict editing to a single line by using the `singleLine` prop.

 The component attempts to work around the most obvious `contentEditable` quirks, but bugs are likely due to the nature of how `contentEditable` has been